aamodpaudel/CNN-ViT/README.md

 * **Hybrid architecture** combining local (ResNet-50) and global (ViT) feature extraction
 * **Training** with mixed-precision, scheduling, and performance tracking
 * **Evaluation** and visualization of results
+* **Model**: In the hybrid CNN-ViT model, we did not use a standard pre-defined ViT model (like vit_b_16).
+Instead, we built a custom transformer encoder on top of the CNN backbone.
+* **UI**: Streamlit web app for real-time predictions.

 ## Datasets